stevedsun/stevedsun.github.io/content/posts/2022/2022-5-8_lexer_design.md

 ---
-title: "Building a file parser"
+title: "Building A File Parser"
 date: 2022-05-08T14:00:00+08:00
 tags: [golang, fluentbit]
 description: "Thinking in lexer for any format configuration file."